Lemons, Lavender, & Laundry

 Using measuring tape to measure wire shelving

-Cut your wrapping paper to the size of your foam board cut-out, adding an extra 1/2 inch on each side.
-So, for my 20 x 30 inch foam board, I cut out 21 x 31 inches.
+Cut the wrapping paper to the size of your foam board, adding an extra 1/2 inch on each side.
+So, for my 20 x 30 inch foam board, I cut 21 x 31 inches of wrapping paper.
 This allows for wrapping the paper around the sides.
 (The width of my wrapping paper did not allow for a wrap-around, so I just wrapped the length.)

 Binder clips attach wrapping paper to foam board prior to adding adhesive spray